A brief history of how the Fast and Vigil came to be:

 inmates had their death sentences reduced to terms of life

-and all states were forced to rewrite their death penalty laws.
+and all states wanting to have a death penalty were forced to pass new death penalty laws.
 July

 the anniversary of the 1976 Gregg v.
 Georgia decision, which allowed